roadsnail/ESP32-C6-Relay/README.md

 ### ESPHome

-An ESPHome sketch to control the relay also integrating to Home Assistant
+An ESPHome sketch to control the relay integrating with Home Assistant subscribing/publishing to MQTT server.

+- turn_off_delay    delay (in seconds, range 0 - 300) before switching off the relay after the virtual switch (relay_control) is switched off

 ```
 esphome: